Stephanie Ruhle: Career

-She interviewed in 2015 then-presidential candidate Donald Trump, who faced backlash in the media after noting to Ruhle that "the World Trade Center came down during [former President George W. Bush’s] reign."
-The previous year, rapper Kanye West strongly criticized photographer Annie Leibovitz during a panel conversation with Ruhle when he revealed that Leibovitz pulled out of taking his official wedding pictures just one day before his wedding to Kim Kardashian.
-Ruhle’s interview with Martha Stewart in 2013 brought an ongoing feud between Stewart and Gwyneth Paltrow public after Stewart questioned the actress’s place in the "lifestyle business".
+In 2015, she interviewed then-presidential candidate Donald Trump, who faced backlash in the media after noting to Ruhle that "the World Trade Center came down during [former President George W. Bush's] reign."
+Ruhle's interview with Martha Stewart in 2013 brought an ongoing feud between Stewart and Gwyneth Paltrow public after Stewart questioned the actress's place in the "lifestyle business".

 Ruhle was a columnist for Shape.com, the website for Shape magazine.
-Ruhle was featured on the cover of Working Mother magazine in October 2012, as well as Fit Pregnancy on their April/May 2013 issue.
+She was featured on the cover of Working Mother magazine in October 2012, as well as Fit Pregnancy on their April/May 2013 issue.
 She has been profiled by 201 Magazine, Glass Hammer, IWantHerJob, and Business Insider.

-No longer with Bloomberg, Ruhle would become host of an hour of MSNBC Reports after having co-hosted, with Ali Velshi, a business program Velshi & Ruhle, which aired weekdays and Saturday.
+After leaving Bloomberg, Ruhle became host of an hour of MSNBC Reports on weekdays, after which she co-hosted the business program Velshi & Ruhle with Ali Velshi, airing on Saturdays.

 Ruhle founded the Corporate Investment Bank (CIB) Women's Network and co-chaired the Women on Wall Street (WOWS) steering committee.
 Ruhle is also a member of the board of trustees for Girls, Inc. New York and a former member of the iMentor Corporate Advisory Board.
-She is a member of 100 Women in Hedge Funds, The Women's Bond Club and a member of the corporate council of The White House Project, a not-for-profit organization working to advance women in business, government, and media.
-She also serves on the board and advises for React To Film, an issue-based documentary film series.
+She is a member of 100 Women in Hedge Funds, the Women's Bond Club and a member of the corporate council of the White House Project, a not-for-profit organization working to advance women in business, government, and media.
+She also serves on the board and advises for React to Film, an issue-based documentary film series.

-On January 27, 2022, she was named new permanent anchor of The 11th Hour after serving as one of several rotating hosts following original anchor Brian Williams's departure from the network in December.
+On January 27, 2022, she was named a new permanent anchor of The 11th Hour after serving as one of several rotating hosts following original anchor Brian Williams's departure from the network in December.

+Lawyers questioned Ruhle in early 2023 regarding a lawsuit by shareholders of sportswear company Under Armour.
+According to The Wall Street Journal, court documents showed that company founder Kevin Plank gave Ruhle a phone with a special email address to communicate with him privately and, at all hours, sent her confidential financial information about the company and enlisted her help to refute concerns about slumping sales.
+During his deposition, according to the Journal, Plank described Ruhle's role by saying: "She's a confidant.
+I would give her counsel on her career and she would give me counsel on things I was dealing with that were either banking or media or human nature in relation."
+In her deposition, the paper reported, Ruhle said she took free trips with Plank on his private plane.
+When asked if she acted as a friend or journalist on those trips, she said in her deposition, "I was flying on his plane as myself, Stephanie Ruhle.
+I'm not really in a category one or the other."
+The same reporter, Khadeeja Safdar, had previously reported on the relationship between the billionaire and Ruhle in February 2019.